-The delivery mode refers to how the subject will be taught: online, campus-based (in person), or dual-delivery (an option of online and campus-based).
+The delivery mode refers to how the subject will be taught: Online, On Campus (in person), or Dual-Delivery (an option of online and campus-based).
 You can find the delivery mode for your subjects in the subject listing of the Handbook which is the source of truth for your course and subject information.

 Who can enrol in online or dual-delivery subjects?

 All students may enrol in these subjects.